 - An assertion failure was fixed in named that was caused by aborting the statistics channel connection while sending statistics data to the client.
-[GL #3542] - named could incorrectly return non-truncated, glueless referrals for responses whose size was close to the UDP packet size limit.
-This has been fixed.
-[GL #1967] - Changing just the TSIG key names for primaries in catalog zones' member zones was not effective.
+[GL #3542] - Changing just the TSIG key names for primaries in catalog zones' member zones was not effective.
 This has been fixed.
 [GL #3557]

-11.7.1 Security Fixes
+11.8.1 Security Fixes